 - Tough upper material

-Over the 10 days I wore the ATR 5’s, I hiked over tough terrain – rock, dirt, mud, and road walking (my personal favorite).
-Climbing was strenuous, and I spent at least one day in mostly rainy conditions, with the shoes staying wet the majority of the day.
+Over the ten days, I wore the ATR 5’s, I hiked over rugged terrain – rock, dirt, mud, and road walking (my favorite).
+Climbing was strenuous, and I spent at least one day in mostly rainy conditions, with the shoes staying wet most of the day.

-Constantly wet shoes is a good test of the upper fabric.
-When I get tears in my trail runners, it is often when they have been wet for long periods of time.
+Constantly wet shoes are a good test of the upper fabric.
+When I get tears in my trail runners, they have been soaked for long periods.

 Wet terrain is also a good test of the treads.
-This was the one area that these particular shoes were challenged a bit.
+This was the one area where these particular shoes were challenged a bit.

 HOKA Challenger ATR 5 Performance

 My ATR 5’s were size 10.5.
-This is about half a size larger than the 10 I normally wear.
-I wore a size 9-9.5 when I hiked the PCT, so my feet have definitely “grown.”
+This is about half a size larger than the 10 I usually wear.
+However, I wore a size 9-9.5 when I hiked the PCT, so my feet have definitely “grown.”
 Then again, maybe I’ve just “grown” overall.

-In the case of these ATR 5’s, I bought a half size larger to provide more room in the toe box.
+In the case of these ATR 5’s, I bought a half-size larger to provide more room in the toe box.
 The Protalus inserts I used were a size 10.
-I was a little nervous about too much movement in the shoe, by varying the size of the inserts and shoe, but wanted to try and extend my arch support a little more.
+I was a little nervous about too much movement in the shoe by varying the size of the inserts and shoe, but I wanted to try and extend my arch support a little more.

 Good Arch support

-Using a 10.5 size shoe, and size 10 insert, worked out perfectly.
+Using a 10.5 size shoe and size ten insert worked out perfectly.
 I averaged around 18 – 20 miles a day on non-town days.
-I expected foot fatigue and soreness around mile 15, but was thrilled to not experience it.
-In past hikes, it has always taken my feet a couple of weeks to adjust to the pounding.
-That was not the case on this hike.
+I expected foot fatigue and soreness around mile 15 but was thrilled not to experience it.
+It has always taken my feet a couple of weeks to adjust to the pounding in past hikes.
+However, that was not the case on this hike.

-I started the trail with a mild case of Plantar Fasciitis, and thought this and the blisters would be issues.
+I started the trial with a mild case of Plantar Fasciitis and thought this and the blisters would be issues.
 I’m happy to say my feet were not sore, and I only had one blister, which was not a problem.
 Hell, I would have been thrilled with only five blisters!

 Large Toe Box

 This was probably one of my favorite things about these shoes.
 I did not get one single blister on my toes.
-I’ve never NOT gotten blisters on my toes.
-The shoes were well ventilated, had plenty of room, and dried out quickly when they did get wet.
+I’ve NOT gotten blisters on my toes.
+The boots were well-ventilated, had plenty of room, and dried out quickly when they did get wet.
 I attributed all of these things to my lack of blisters.

 Breathable – not waterproof

 I’ve not worn waterproof shoes in years.
-Once wet waterproof shoes get wet, they stay wet, and it takes forever for them to dry.
-They also get hot in desert environments, or any hot environment.
+Once waterproof shoes get wet, they stay wet, taking forever to dry.
+They also get hot in desert environments or any hot environment.
 This has always been a breeding ground for blisters on my feet.

 My Salomons are still my favorite shoes in wet conditions.
-They dry out very quickly, and the tread sticks quite well on rocky or slick conditions.
-The HOKA’s were right up there though.
-They dried out fast, and did not get hot.
-The difference between the two brands were definitely comfort and tread.
-While the HOKA’s were more comfortable, the Salomon’s had better tread.
+They dry out quickly, and the tread sticks quite well in rocky or slick conditions.
+The HOKAs was right up there, though.
+They dried out fast and did not get hot.
+The difference between the two brands was comfort and tread.
+While the HOKAs were more comfortable, the Salomon’s had better tread.
 Due to the Plantar, I decided to go with comfort.

 Tough Upper Material

-I was a little concerned about the durability of the uppers, but I had no issues for the 10 days I was hiking.
-Even when continuously wet, they did not rip on rocky trail.
-Honestly though, I would have needed a longer hike to really test this aspect of the shoes.
+I was a little concerned about the durability of the uppers, but I had no issues for the ten days I was hiking.
+Even when continuously wet, they did not rip on a rocky trail.
+Honestly, though, I would have needed a longer hike to test this aspect of the shoes.
 Initial impressions were good.
-As seen in the picture above, after two weeks of solid hiking they did not look much the worse for wear.
+As seen in the picture above, they did not look much worse for wear after two weeks of solid hiking.

-The tread was the one area where the shoes could have possibly been a little “stickier, ” but for 99% of this hike they were fine.
+The tread was the one area where the shoes could have been a little “stickier, ” but they were fine for 99% of this hike.

 I fell twice, and both times were on the day it rained.
 Both falls occurred when I was hiking downhill, and my shoes slid out from under me.
-Honestly, both down hills were muddy, gravely conditions, and appeared “easy,” which means I may not have been as focused as I should have been.
+Honestly, both downhills were muddy, rocky conditions and appeared “easy,” so I may not have been as focused as I should have been.

-The shoes also stuck quite well on wet rock, wet wood bridges slanted sideways, and on dry rocky positions.
+The shoes also stuck quite well on wet rock, wood bridges slanted sideways, and dry, rocky positions.
 This also speaks to my focus on the muddy conditions.

 HOKA Challenger ATR 5 Comfort

 This was the one item I left out in my initial assessment.
-I mentioned that they were very comfortable, but did not appreciate just how comfortable until actually hiking.
+I mentioned they were very comfortable but did not appreciate how comfortable they were until hiking.
 I’ve always experienced foot fatigue and aching at the beginning of a hike.